A Great North Carolina Motorcycle Ride near Franklin

 Just a peek down Meadow Fork Road shows what lies ahead.

-This little side loop off NC 209 lets you add a nice diversion in what is often done as an out-and-back route without adding a significant amount of time to the fun.
+This side loop off NC 209 adds a nice diversion, a little something different, without adding a significant amount of time to the longer motorcycle ride on classic NC 209 – The Rattler.

 photo-junction-meadow-fork-caldwell-mountain